 Executive Director: Catherine Dunwoody

 Catherine Dunwoody is the executive director of the California Fuel Cell Partnership.
-She has led the organization from 1999 when it was announced as a fuel cell vehicle demonstration program.
+She has led the organization since 1999 when it was announced as a fuel cell vehicle demonstration program.
 Today the CaFCP is globally recognized as a leader in promoting hydrogen fuel cell vehicle commercialization.
 Catherine leads the CaFCP’s team of industry and government members in their collaborative planning, technical and outreach activities.
-Prior to CaFCP, she worked for the California Air Resources Board where she managed teams responsible for a variety of activities, ranging from developing stationary source test methods to developing and implementing vehicle regulations.
-Catherine has a Bachelor of Science degree in Biochemistry from the University of California, Davis.
+She has long championed the cause for clean air and a better environment, having started her career at the California Air Resources Board in the mid-1980’s as a laboratory chemist, then managing teams responsible for stationary source testing and implementing clean vehicle regulations.
+In 2011 Automotive News named Catherine as one of the “Electrifying 100” most influential players in the move to electric drive vehicles.
+Catherine graduated with highest honors in Biochemistry from the University of California, Davis.